Hearts aka Jaynetts

 Harris, a student at JHS 136, in New York was asked to join Joyce West, Hazel Crutchfield, and Forestine Barnes for rehearsals at the Bronx home of Zel Sanders.
 Accompanied by Sander's neighbor Rex Garin on piano, the quartet recorded Sanders' song "Lonely Nights" for Baton Records, a New York independent, and became one of the first girl groups to reach the R&B charts when "Lonely Nights" made #5 in 1955

-rehearsals at the Bronx home of Zel Sanders a female songwriter attempting to break into
+the Bronx home of Zel Sanders a female songwriter attempting to

 quartet recorded Sanders' song "Lonely Nights."

-but nothing came close to the chart power of "Lonely Nights."
-After a series of
+came close to the chart power of "Lonely Nights."
+After

 Baby Washington

-created new group names to release her product.
-One such name was the Jaynetts, a
+group names to release her product.
+One such name was the

 Hearts 1962